-We are currently taking orders for the May book boxes!
-Subscribe by 5/16 or while supplies last.
-We will be shipping the May boxes the week of 5/27.
+We are currently taking orders for the July book boxes!
+Subscribe by 7/16 or until we sell out!
+July boxes will be shipping the week of 7/24.

 Barnes & Noble Collectible Edition (Hardcover)

 The classic story of social justice and outrageous cunning.
 Robin Hood, champion of the poor and oppressed, stands against the cruel power of Prince John and the brutal Sheriff of Nottingham.
 Taking refuge in the vast Sherwood Forest with his band of men, he remains determined to outwit his enemies.Rich Text